-Every year the Heard Museum Shop invites noted American Indian art dealers and artists to exhibit in the gallery.
-This year, the shop is excited to have such a diverse group of accomplished artists and dealers.
-The artists and dealers will be on hand through the entire Fair to talk with visitors and sell their work.
+Every year the Heard Museum Shop invites noted American Indian artists and art dealers to exhibit in the gallery.
+This year, the shop is excited to have a diverse group of accomplished artists and one dealer.
+The artists and dealer will be on hand through the entire Fair to talk with visitors and sell their work.

 Featured Shop Artists and Dealers